 I layered this one with a vegan strawberry cream frosting which was flavored with freeze dried strawberries.
 They gave the frosting a really nice strawberry flavor and the pretty pink hue.
 I’ve tried using different forms of strawberry in frosting and freeze-dried is hands down the best way to go, especially when using a vegan cream cheese which makes for a softer frosting to begin with.
 Not a lot of moisture is needed when making frosting, so adding a strawberry sauce for flavor would be tricky – not enough would be added to get the flavor and spreadable consistency, and if enough was added for flavor, the frosting would be runny.

 Needless to say, I’m really happy with how this cake turned out.
 If you don’t have any vegan cream cheese for the frosting, try using a vanilla vegan buttercream with the addition of 36 g of powdered freeze dried strawberries.
-If you give this recipe a try, I hope you enjoy it as much as we did!

 - 3 cups all-purpose flour